danithered/agrn/README.md

     - `ActionBoost`: Increases the expression levels of the genes expressed in a state.
 Arguments:
         - stage (character / integer): Which stage should be amplified.
         - strength (double - optional): The extent of the amplification.
 Its default value is the maximal expression level ($E$).
     - The commands can be timed by stages (NEM CSAK AZ `ActionSwitch` COMMAND LEHET IDŐZÍTVE?).
 After the commands, an '@' sign invokes a timer.
 If applied, this timer executes the command at a specific stage.
 The program checks at the beginning of each iteration step which stage is expressed at most, based on their Pearson correlation coefficients ($r$).
-If the highest $r$ values exceeds a treshold value, the corresponding command will be executed.
+If the highest $r$ value exceeds a treshold value, the corresponding command will be executed.
 The structure of the timer is as follows: `command @ stage delay treshold`, where:
         - `command`: The command (with arguments) to be timed.
         - `stage` (character / integer): The name (or number) of the stage in which the command is to be executed.
-        - `delay` (double - optional): The time that the system spent in a given stage after which the command is to be executed.
+        - `delay` (double - optional): The time that the system spends in a given stage after which the command is to be executed.
 Its default value is zero (immediate response).
         - `threshold` (double - optional): Pearson correlation coefficient threshold value which has to be exceeded with respect to a stage to be considered "dominant".
 Its default value is 0.95.

 ## Rcpp wrapper